White Oak Bayou at Lakeview immediately after the Tax Day 2016 flood

 In late 2016, the Jersey Village City Council entered into a contract with Dannenbaum Engineering Corporation to conduct a study to identify potential solutions to mitigate flooding within Jersey Village.
 The Jersey Village Long-term Flood Recovery Plan was completed and presented to city council in August 2017.

 This plan has become essential to the city’s recent success with grant applications.
-Without the data and analysis contained within the flood recovery plan, we would not be in the position to apply for grants for the projects listed below.
+Without the data and analysis contained within the flood recovery plan, we would not be in the position to apply for grants for flood mitigation projects.

 Golf Course Berm Project